wesley-trust/tfpipeline-shared/README.md

 # tfpipeline-shared
-Shared Terraform Pipeline files for Azure DevOps
+Terraform pipeline shared Steps and Tasks for use with Azure DevOps Pipelines